-If you invest in the securities offered in this offering, your interest will be diluted immediately to the extent of the difference between the assumed public offering price per share of our common stock and the as adjusted net tangible book value per share of our common stock after this offering.
-As of June 30, 2012, our net tangible book value was \$7,403,831, or \$1.25 per share of common stock.
-Net tangible book value per share of the Company, less all liabilities, divided by the number of shares of common stock outstanding.
+If you invest in the securities offered in this offering, your interest will be diluted immediately to the extent of the difference between the assumed public offering price per share of our common stock and the net tangible book value per share of our common stock after this offering.
+As of September 30, 2012, our net tangible book value was \$10,794,133, or \$1.59 share of common stock (after giving effect to the one-for-five reverse stock split).
+Net tangible book value per share represents the total tangible assets of the Company, less all liabilities, divided by the number of shares of common stock outstanding.

-Net tangible book value dilution per share represents the difference between the amount per share of common stock paid by the new investors who purchase securities in this offering and the pro forma net tangible book value per share in common stock immediately after completion of this offering, assuming no value is attributed to the warrants.
-After giving effect to our sale of shares of common stock at a public offering price of \$ per share, and after underwriting fees and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of June 30, 2012 would per share to purchasers of our common stock in this offering.
+Net tangible book value dilution per share represents the difference between the amount per share of common stock paid by the new investors who purchase securities in this offering and the net tangible book value per share of common stock immediately after completion of this offering.
+After giving effect to our sale of 1,619,047 shares of common stock at a public offering price of \$5.25 per share, and after underwriting fees and commissions and estimated offering expenses payable by us, our net tangible book value as of September 30, 2012 would have been \$17,862,547, or \$2.13 per share.
+This represents an immediate increase of net tangible book value of \$0.54 per share to our existing stockholders and an immediate dilution in net tangible book value of \$3.12 per share to purchasers of our common stock in this offering.
 The following table illustrates this per share dilution: